Questions about Body Contouring

 Same as Mommy Makeover?

-In some degree, yes.
-A mommy makeover simply groups together certain body contouring procedures to address the most common body parts affected by pregnancy.
+To some degree, yes.
+A mommy makeover simply groups certain body contouring procedures to address the body parts pregnancy commonly affects.
 This usually entails the breast, abdomen, hips and buttocks.
-While body contouring itself can apply to many other areas on the body, a mommy makeover typically only addresses the areas affected by pregnancy, childbirth and nursing.
+While body contouring itself can apply to many other areas on the body, a mommy makeover typically only addresses the areas affected by pregnancy, childbirth, and nursing.

 What About Scarring?

 Some body contouring procedures will result in scarring.
-However, the surgeon will make every effort possible to minimize these scars.
-In most cases, they will be hidden under bathing suit garments and within the natural folds of the skin.
-Some scarring may be evident, but these will lighten over time.
+However, the surgeon will make every effort to minimize these scars.
+In most cases, scars are hidden under bathing suit garments and within the natural folds of the skin.
+Some scarring may be evident, but will lighten over time.
 Most patients feel the results of a body contouring procedure are worth it and the scars become secondary.